6thquake/react-material/docs/src/pages/customization/themes/themes.md

 ## Theme provider

 If you wish to customize the theme, you need to use the `MuiThemeProvider` component in order to inject a theme into your application.
-However, this is optional; Material-UI components come with a default theme.
+However, this is optional; React-Material components come with a default theme.

 `MuiThemeProvider` relies on the context feature of React to pass the theme down to the components, so you need to make sure that `MuiThemeProvider` is a parent of the components you are trying to customize.